grantcolley/dotnetwhat/README.md

 >
 > ### A piece of paper with the address of a house written on it.
 >
-> The house is a reference type object in memory.
-The address is the reference pointing to where that object is located in memory.
-The piece of paper is the variable containing the address pointing to the object in memory.
+> The house is a reference type object in heap memory.
+The address is the reference pointing to where that object is located in heap memory.
+The piece of paper is the variable containing the address pointing to the object in heap memory.
 >
-> If you copy the same address to another piece of paper (another variable), you now have two variables pointing to the same object in memory.
-If you were to paint the door of the house green, both pieces of paper still point to the same house which now has a green door.
+> If you copy the same address to another piece of paper (another variable), you now have two variables pointing to the same object in heap memory.
+If you were to paint the door of the house green, both pieces of paper still point to the same house, which now has a green door.
 >
 > You cross out the address on the first piece of paper and replace it with the address of another house.
-Now each piece of paper (variables) have different addresses (references) each pointing to different houses (objects).
+Now each piece of paper (variables) have different addresses (references), each pointing to different houses (objects).
 >
 > You throw away the second piece of paper with the address to the original house.
 Now no piece of paper (variable) points to the original house (object).
-If the garbage collector came along and finds a house (object) with no piece of paper (variable) pointing to it, the house is torn down to make space for a new object e.g. an array of flats.
+When the garbage collector comes along and finds a house (object) with no piece of paper (variable) pointing to it, the house is torn down to free up the memory allocated for it on the heap.
 <br>

 #### Memory Allocation